 The Recovery Act requires WSDOT to regularly update the Federal Highway Administration on Washington State’s use of stimulus funds.

 Accountability is a critical component of WSDOT's delivery of Recovery Act projects.
 The law requires state transportation departments to regularly update the US Department of Transportation on Washington’s use of transportation stimulus funds.
-WSDOT also regularly updates a Congressional committee on the status of Recovery Act projects.
-Please check this site regularly for the monthly updates WSDOT submits to the FHWA and Congress.
+Through December 2010, WSDOT also regularly updated a Congressional committee on the status of Recovery Act projects.
+Please check this site regularly for the monthly updates WSDOT submits to the FHWA.
 For more information about state accountability reporting, visit the Governor's Recovery Act Accountability web site.

 Governor's Certifications of Stimulus Projects